-We work together by thinking clearly together.
+We converse with each other by thinking clearly together.

 Beginning and Ending

 Each day, I have no more than two philosophical conversations: one in the morning after daybreak and one in the afternoon near dusk.
 Each involves recruiting the powers of clear thinking.